 The essence of innovation

-The team consists of highly qualified staff, experts in the oil and gas industry and mathematics from around the world.
+Our team consists of highly qualified staff, experts in the oil and gas industry and mathematics from around the world.

-- 100% domestic development without any external dependencies.
+- 100% domestic development without external dependencies.

 The results achieved

-- The technology is implemented in a software package CSP-PSTM 2D/3D.
+- Technology is implemented as a software package “CSP-PSTM 2D/3D”.

 According to geologists, fractured reservoirs contain more than 25% of the world’s oil reserves.
 The market of 3D seismic work in the development of continental and offshore fields today are a multibillion – dollar industry (in the U.S. Only for research in the area of seismic operations spent about $ 1 billion per year).